The Tax Agency will expand control over foreign operators who sell through e-commerce platforms

 In parallel, the fight against organized VAT fraud schemes will continue to be promoted, and especially in the marketing of hydrocarbons, where it is expected that the Registry of Fiscal Deposit Extractors and its coordinated control between the different areas of the Agency will expel from the sector to organizations dedicated to fraud in this area.

-Regarding the activity of the Customs Surveillance Service, in 2024 a new impetus will be given to the Port Security Plan with the collaboration of concessionaire companies in the context of European initiatives focused on fighting against the use of container terminals for traffic. of narcotics by sea, and especially cocaine.
+As regards the activity of the Customs Surveillance Service, in 2024 a new boost will be given to the Port Security Plan with the collaboration of the concessionaire companies in the context of European initiatives focused on combating the use of container terminals for drug trafficking by sea, and especially cocaine.
 The Agency will also lead and coordinate at European level an operational action promoted by Europol in relation to drug trafficking.

-On the other hand, and in addition to the usual control over smuggling of hashish and tobacco, Customs Surveillance will reinforce intelligence work and international cooperation to detect the eventual entry into Spain of fentanyl and other similar synthetic opiates.
+Furthermore, and in addition to the usual control over the smuggling of hashish and tobacco, Customs Surveillance will reinforce intelligence work and international cooperation to detect the possible entry into Spain of fentanyl and other similar synthetic opiates.

-In the Collection area, the coordination strategy with the control areas will stand out in 2024 to anticipate and reinforce the analysis of collection risk using advanced information processing tools.
-In this way, the consolidation of debts will be promoted in areas such as that of large debtors, early action to secure debts and prevent their accumulation, and the detection of safe haven companies designed to hide assets, among other areas of action.
+In the area of Collection, the strategy of coordination with the control areas will stand out in 2024 to anticipate and reinforce the analysis of collection risk based on advanced information processing tools.
+In this way, the consolidation of debts in areas such as large debtors, early action to secure debts and prevent their accumulation, and the detection of safe haven companies designed to conceal assets, among other areas of action, will be promoted.

-At the same time, improvements will be promoted in obtaining information for the seizure of credits derived from collections through POS and also the appearances in premises of debtors who continue with their economic activity without reducing their debts.
+At the same time, improvements will be made in obtaining information for the seizure of credits derived from collections through POS and also the appearances at premises of debtors who continue with their economic activity without reducing their debts.